Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 For the others, walking is an enjoyable way to get some fresh air, see the sights, and soak up that Parisian atmosphere.
 It’s a great option if you haven’t got much luggage and you’ve got more than an hour between trains.

-Getting to the Gare de Lyon or Gare d’Austerlitz will take just over an hour (it’s around a 5km walk), to Gare Montparnasse it’s closer to 1 hr 20 mins, and you’ll pass the Louvre on the way, and to Saint Lazere, it’s just 30 mins.
+Getting to the Gare de Lyon or Gare d’Austerlitz will take just over an hour (it’s around a 5km walk), to Gare Montparnasse it’s closer to 1 hr 20 mins passing the Louvre on the way, and to Saint-Lazare, it’s just 30 mins.

 ###### Bike